ComposableFi/composable/book/src/parachains/composable/DOT-purchase-log.md

 # DOT Purchase Log

-This page catalogues all the stablecoin conversions to DOT via 3AC and contributed to the crowdloan for the Composable Parachain.
+This page catalogues all the stablecoin conversions to DOT via TPS (the OTC desk of 3AC ) and contributed to the crowdloan for the Composable Parachain.

 | Date       | Stablecoins    | DOT purchase price |
 | ---------- | -------------- | ------------------ |